Pcordova01/Educational_Keylogger_Simulation/README.md

 ### ** Disclaimer: This project is for ethical purposes only!!
 Please do not be irresponsible!!! **

-## 📜 Description
+## 📜 Objective

-This project is a simple Python keylogger that captures keystrokes using the `pynput` library and sends the recorded input to a specified email address after every 10 keystrokes.
-It simulates how attackers might exfiltrate data — providing insight into defensive security, ethical hacking, and automation.
+The purpose of this project is to simulate a credential harvesting teqchnique utilizing a simple Python keylogger that captures keystrokes using the `pynput` library and sends the recorded input to a specified email address after every 10 keystrokes.
+It helps to understand how attackers may attempt to exfiltrate data, and how such techniques can be detected and mitigated in a real-world environment.

+## 🔧 Tools Used

+- **Python 3**
+- **pynput** – for capturing keyboard input
+- **smtplib (SMTP with TLS)** – for sending data via Gmail
+- **VS Code** – development environment
+- **Git & GitHub** – version control and documentation

+## 🧠 Skills Learned

+- Keylogging mechanisms and input capture
+- Secure email transmission using SMTP with TLS
+- Simulating basic exfiltration techniques
+- Mapping behavior to MITRE ATT&CK techniques
+- Implementing ethical hacking projects responsibly
+- Writing maintainable, modular Python code
+- Basic red team methodology and blue team awareness

-## 🎯 Features
+## ✅ Features

-- Logs all keystrokes typed on the keyboard
+- Captures all keystrokes typed on the keyboard
-- Sends captured keystrokes to a Gmail inbox
+- Sends logged keystrokes to a Gmail inbox every 10 characters
-- Triggers email after every 10 keys
+- Uses TLS encryption for secure data transmission
-- Built for testing and learning about keylogging mechanisms
+- Modular script separation for email and logging logic

 ## 📽️ Video Demonstration
 <video src="https://github.com/user-attachments/assets/e71172f6-4e8d-4a28-bc02-c7f5f5341897" controls width="200"></video>